 Lastly, door-knocking is another way to build awareness and market to people in your area.
 Door-knocking is another tried-and-true method of drumming up leads and marketing yourself and your properties for sale.

 Word-of-Mouth (WOM) marketing is the most effective tactic for real estate agents.
-In fact, 100% of all age groups are most likely to choose their agent based on referrals.
-That’s why we’ve made this its own section … inspiring and collecting testimonials is crucial to your business and marketing strategy.
+That’s why we’ve made this its own section.
+Collecting testimonials from past clients is crucial to your business and marketing strategy.

 Reviews and Recommendations